Logo

 In May 2022, Tommy Tuberville introduced the Financial Freedom Act of 2022, which would allow for the inclusion of cryptocurrency in individual retirement accounts.

-Tommy Tuberville voted in support of an objection to Arizona's electoral votes and an objection to Pennsylvania's electoral votes, both of which were won by Biden.
+Tommy Tuberville voted in support of an objection to Arizona's electoral votes and an objection to Pennsylvania's electoral votes, which were both won by Biden.

-Tommy Tuberville was one of six Republican senators to support the former objection and one of seven to support the latter; the remainder of the Senate defeated the objections.
+Tommy Tuberville was one of six Republican senators to support the former objection and one of seven to support the latter objection; the remainder of the Senate defeated the objections.

 On May 28,2021, Tommy Tuberville voted against creating an independent commission to investigate the 2021 United States Capitol attack.

-When Dobbs v Jackson Women's Health Organization came before the Supreme Court in 2022, Tuberville signed an amicus brief supporting the overturning Roe v Wade and its federal protection of the right to abortion.
+When Dobbs v Jackson Women's Health Organization came before the Supreme Court in 2022, Tuberville signed an amicus brief supporting the overturning of Roe v Wade and its federal protection of abortion.

 In 2022, Tommy Tuberville responded to a question about the Respect for Marriage Act, which would federally codify same-sex marriage, by saying there was "no need for legislating on gay marriage".